dariosalvi78/pIoT/README.md

 * [pIoT-FW](https://github.com/dariosalvi78/pIoT-FW), the Arduino code that runs on the nodes
 * [pIoT-SW](https://github.com/dariosalvi78/pIoT-SW), a Java server with a web interface
 * [pIoT-JS](https://github.com/dariosalvi78/pIoT-JS), a Javascript server that runs on nodejs

+## Contributions

+I would be really happy to share this project with others!

+Drop me an email if you are itnerested: my user name at gmail.com